beevik/ntp/README.md

 ===

-The ntp package is an implementation of a Simple NTP (SNTP) client based on [RFC5905](https://tools.ietf.org/html/rfc5905).
+The ntp package is an implementation of a Simple NTP (SNTP) client based on [RFC 5905](https://tools.ietf.org/html/rfc5905).
 It allows you to connect to a remote NTP server and request information about the current time.